 The focus increment setting is definitely the vaguest on this list.
 This setting deals with the granularity of the focus distance adjustment between each shot with 1 requesting fine increments and 10 requesting wide increments.
 Specific distance changes are not able to be input and with the depth of field increasing with distance, a non-specific increment value makes sense.
 Focus brackets always start with the initial focus distance and proceed toward infinity (the ending distance cannot be directly specified).
 “The wider the pre-set lens aperture, and the closer the lens is to the subject for the first shot, the finer the focus increments should normally be, and the more Focus Bracketed shots should be dialed-in.”

-Exposure smoothing is disabled by default, but when enabled, the camera keeps image brightness consistent through the image set.
-This feature is primarily useful for compensating for light transmission losses when lenses, especially macro models, are focused at very close distances.
+Exposure smoothing is disabled by default, but when it is enabled, the camera keeps the image brightness consistent through the image set.
+This feature can be used to compensate for light transmission losses when macro models are focused very close to the ground.

 Optional is for the camera to create a new folder on the memory card before the bracketed sequence starts, making it easy to separate a potentially large number of images.
 Tapping the “Folder +” icon creates a new folder and subsequent images are saved there.

 Page Shoot 7 (SHOOT7)

 Single and continuous drive modes are available on the camera.
 You have the option to choose drive mode for the scene or subject.

 - Single shooting: When you hold down the shutter button, only one shot will be taken.